LOGIN INTERMEDIARIES BORROWERS

 Some things to consider when comparing these commercial mortgage examples:

 • Arrangement fees: These can be added to the loan or paid upfront.
-Not all commercial mortgage lenders will allow you to pay arrangement fees upfront though, so consider what you are able to pay.
+If you add to the loan then you’ll pay interest on the amount.

 The first loan is offered with a 5% arrangement fee of £32,500, but the lowest rate; the second example has a higher rate but just £13,000 in arrangement fees.